christiantosta/christiantosta/README.md

 Hey there,

 I'm Christian Tosta, Owner and CIO of Infra7, a company based on Sete Lagoas, Brazil.
-Sete Lagoas is a city located near Belo Horizonte, capital of estate of Minas Gerais, and one of most promising cities for IT development in the country.
+Sete Lagoas is a city located at Santa Helena's Valley, near Belo Horizonte, capital of estate of Minas Gerais, and one of most promising cities for IT development in the country.

 ***